rabbitverse-commits/CIS185-THE-NEWER-ONE-/FINAL/README.md

 I am VERY THANKFUL for github.
 I ain't getting rid of my account ANY TIME SOON.

 I tried running it but only came across a black screen despite following the code to the letter.
 So I cross-referenced it with the professors code in Github.
-I tried to see if the game would run if I changed a few things that were different between my code and the professors, before stopping because my code should work since i was following the video to the letter.
+I tried to see if the game would run if I changed a few things that were different between my code and the professors, before stopping at around line 57 because my code should work since I was following the video to the letter.

+I asked the AI about that and it turns out that the HTML file wasn't finding the images I had downloaded from the video.